psybits/gopsydose/README.md

 Afterwards you can do a quick test with: `gopsydose -help`

-There are a lot of commands and currently it isn't very clear, but a few examples and explanations will be left in this document.
+There are a lot of commands and currently it isn't very clear, but a few examples and explanations are present in this document.

 ## Viewing/Editing the database

-If you wish to view/edit the database manually you can use the [SQLite Browser](https://sqlitebrowser.org/dl/).
+If you wish to view/edit the sqlite3 database manually, you can use the [SQLite Browser](https://sqlitebrowser.org/dl/).

+For MariaDB/MySQL you can use [DBeaver](https://dbeaver.io/).

 Get the database directory using: `gopsydose -get-dirs`